 “Facilitation Support Services” or “FSS” means DWR’s SGMA Facilitation Support Services assistance program for local agencies.

-“Facilitator” or “Facilitation Team” means the Sacramento State University facilitator or facilitators requested by the District, and contracted, under a DWR Work Order, to provide impartial facilitation support services during development of the Scott Valley Groundwater Sustainability Plan.
+“Facilitator” or “Facilitation Team” means the facilitator or facilitators requested by the District, and contracted, to provide impartial facilitation support services during development of the Scott Valley Groundwater Sustainability Plan.

 “GSA” means Groundwater Sustainability Agency as defined by the 2014 Sustainable Groundwater Management Act.
 In this charter GSA refers to the Siskiyou County Flood Control and Water Conservation District, the established local GSA for the Shasta, Scott and Butte Valley groundwater basins.